PGS62/VBA-CSV/README.md

 https://github.com/sdkn104/VBA-CSV

 # Performance
-On the author’s laptop `CSVRead` parses files at speeds of up to 14Mb per second, so a 140Mb file might take 10 seconds to parse.
+On a test machine<sup>[2](#myfootnote2)</sup> `CSVRead` parses files at speeds of up to 14Mb per second, so a 140Mb file might take 10 seconds to parse.
 However, parse time is determined by factors such as the number of rows, number of columns, field length and contents, and the arguments to `CSVRead`, such as whether type conversion is to be carried out.

 The workbook VBA-CSV.xlsm in the workbooks folder includes [code](dev/modCSVPerformance.bas) to benchmark `CSVRead` against the two alternative CSV parsers mentioned above and also against [CSV.jl](https://csv.juliadata.org/stable/), a high-performance multi-threaded CSV parser written in [Julia](https://julialang.org/) (so not easily available from VBA).
 It generates plots of parse time as a function of number of rows, number of columns and field length.